Biblical literalism: Criticism by historical-critical methodology scholars

 Steve Falkenberg, professor of religious psychology at Eastern Kentucky University, observed:

 I've never met anyone who actually believes the Bible is literally true.
 I know a bunch of people who say they believe the Bible is literally true but nobody is actually a literalist.
 Taken literally, the Bible says the earth is flat and setting on pillars and cannot move (1 Chr 16:30, Ps 93:1, Ps 96:10, 1 Sam 2:8, Job 9:6).
 Additionally, it says that great sea monsters are set to guard the edge of the sea (Job 41, Ps 104:26).

 Conrad Hyers, professor of comparative religion at Gustavus Adolphus College in St. Peter, Minnesota, criticizes biblical literalism as a mentality that:

 does not manifest itself only in conservative churches, private-school enclaves, television programs of the evangelical right, and a considerable amount of Christian bookstore material; one often finds a literalist understanding of Bible and faith being assumed by those who have no religious inclinations, or who are avowedly antireligious in sentiment.
 Even in educated circles the possibility of more sophisticated theologies of creation is easily obscured by burning straw effigies of biblical literalism.

-Robert Cargill responded to viewers' questions on a History Channel series explaining why academic scholarship rejects forms of biblical literalism:
+Robert Cargill responded to viewers' questions on the History Channel series explaining why academic scholarship rejects forms of biblical literalism:

 If I may be so bold, the reason you don't see many credible scholars advocating for the 'inerrancy' of the Bible is because, with all due respect, it is not a tenable claim.
 The Bible is full of contradictions and, yes, errors.
 Many of them are discrepancies regarding the numbers of things in the Books of Samuel and Kings and the retelling of these in the Books of Chronicles.
 All credible Bible scholars acknowledge that there are problems with the Biblical text as it has been received over the centuries. ...
 The question is not whether or not there are discrepancies and, yes, errors in the Bible, but whether or not these errors fundamentally undermine the credibility of the text.
 Even the most conservative, believing, faithful Biblical scholars acknowledge these problems with the text.
 This is why we don't find any scholars that subscribe to 'Biblical inerrancy' (to my knowledge) on the show.

 Christian Smith wrote in his 2012 book, The Bible Made Impossible: Why Biblicism Is Not a Truly Evangelical Reading of Scripture:

 The real problem is the particular biblicist theory about the Bible; it not only makes young believers vulnerable to being disabused of their naive acceptance of that theory but it also often has the additional consequence of putting their faith commitments at risk.
 Biblicism often paints smart, committed youth into a corner that is for real reasons impossible to occupy for many of those who actually confront its problems.
 When some of those youth give up on biblicism and simply walk across the wet paint, it is flawed biblicism that is partly responsible for those losses of faith.